Football Glossary and Football Statistics Glossary

 Is there something at the site that needs more clarification and should be listed here?
 Please let us know about it.1st team all-pro - On the player and team pages, the words "all-pro" now mean first-team all-pro, according to the Associated Press all-pro team from 1940--present or the UPI team from 1931--1939.
 2PM - two-point conversions made.
 A/G - attempts (either passing or rushing) per game.
 ANY/A - adjusted net yards per passing attempt: (pass yards + 20*(pass TD) - 45*(interceptions thrown) - sack yards)/(passing attempts + sacks).
 See AY/A. AP1 - the number of times the player was named first team all-pro.
 Ast - assists on tackles.
 See tackles.
 Pre-1994, assists are grouped with tackles.
 From 1994 to the present, they remain an unofficial stat, but are recorded consistently and should be complete in our database.
 Att - attempts.
 If in a rushing table, this is rushing attempts.
 If in a passing table, it means passing attempts.
 AV - approximate value.
 This is our attempt to put a single number on each player-season since 1960 so that we can (very approximately) compare across years and across positions.
 See this About page for all the details.
 AvRk - on coach's pages, this number is the average finish, within the division, of that coach's teams.
 AY/A - adjusted yards per passing attempt: (pass yards + 20*(pass TD) - 45*(interceptions thrown))/(passing attempts).
 This stat was introduced, and the reasoning behind it thoroughly explained in a book called The Hidden Game of Football, by Bob Carroll, Pete Palmer, and John Thorn.
 Note that we are now using 20 yards per TD instead of 10.
 BB (position) - blocking back (in the single wing).
 Blck - punts had blocked.
 Cmp% - completion percentage: completions/(passing attempts).
 Expected W-L - this is an estimate of what the team's record "should have been," given the team's points scored and allowed.
 The concept goes back to baseball analyst Bill James' Pythagorean formula.
 Expected Points - expected points represent the estimated point value at the start of a given play, based on down, distance, and field position.
 Further explanation of the formula is on our blog.
 FantPos - fantasy position.
 This is (for now) always either QB, RB, WR, or TE.
 The reason we need this column is that, to compute VBD, every player needs to be classified as one and only position.
 It gets a bit problematic for players like Eric Metcalf who played different positions at different points in their career.
 If you see a player-season that is misclassified, please let us know.
 FantPt - fantasy points:

 Passing Yards: 1 point per 25 yards passingFF - forced fumbles.
 We are still working on integrating this into our data set.
 FGA - field goals attempted.
 FGM - field goals made.
 FL (position) - flanker.
 Fmb - fumbles.
 This includes all fumbles, including those that were recovered by the fumbler's team.
 FR - fumble recoveries.
 G - games played.
 GS - games started.
 This is complete from 1980 forward, and partially complete before that.
 Int - in a passing table, this means interceptions thrown.
 In a defensive table, it means interceptions caught.
 LH (position) - left halfback.
 Lng - long gain.
 This was the player's (or team's) longest gain of the season in that particular category.
 LS (position) - left safety.
 MG (position) - middle guard (in a 5-2 defense).
 NY/A - net yards per passing attempt: (pass yards - sack yards)/(passing attempts + sacks).
 OthTD - other TDs: all touchdowns that were not rushing, receiving, kickoff return, punt return, interception return, or fumble return touchdowns.
 OvRank - overall rank (for fantasy football).
 This denotes the player's overall rank (among all players, not just those at his position) for that season.
 See also VBD and fantasy points.
 PB - the number of times the player was a pro bowler.
 PD - passes defensed.
 A relatively new stat.
 We are still working on integrating it into our data set.
 Pnt - punts.
 Pos - position.
 Note that this is upper-case if the player was his team's primary starter at the given position, it is lower-case if the player started some games but was not his team's primary starter.
 It is blank if the player did not start very many games (or none at all).
 There are no hard-and-fast rules for exactly who gets classified as a primary starter, a part-time starter, or a non-starter, but the information has been provided to us by the editors of the ESPN Pro Football Encyclopedia, who have made these designations after much research.
 PosRank - position rank (for fantasy football).
 This denotes the player's rank within his position for that season.
 See also VBD, fantasy points, and OvRank.
-Pro Bowler - A player is considered a pro bowler if he was named to the pro bowl as a starter, a reserve, or an injury replacement.
-If named to the team, a player is considered a pro bowler even if he does not attend the pro bowl due to injury.
+Pro Bowler - A player is considered a Pro Bowler if they were named to the Pro Bowl in the initial selections, if they were a named replacement who played in the Pro Bowl, or if they were a replacement selection who was unavailable because of the Super Bowl.
+If they were in the initial selections, a player is considered a Pro Bowler even if they do not end up appearing in the Pro Bowl due to injury.
+Pts - points scored.
+A player is credited with points scored when they score a touchdown, kick a field goal, are the defender responsible for a safety, convert a point after touchdown, or score a two-point conversion.
+On passing plays, the receiver is the player credited with points, since they are the player entering the end zone.
 R/G - receptions per game.
 Rate - passer rating.
 Note that pro and college football use different formulas.
 Some details can be found here and you can calculate a passer rating using our NFL Passer Rating Calculator Tool.
 Rec - receptions.
 RH (position) - right halfback.
 RRTD - rushing TDs plus receiving TDs.
 RS (position) - right safety.
 SE (position) - split end.
 Sk - in a passing table (1969--present), this refers to times sacked.
 In a defensive table, it refers to the number of sacks a player or team made.
 For individuals, sacks have only been an official stat since 1982.
 Sk% - sack percentage: (times sacked)/(passing attempts + times sacked).

 Passing Touchdowns: 4 points